ocetrac/ocetrac/docs/api.rst

 API Reference
 =============

-The API reference is automatically generated from the function docstrings in the octrac package.
+The API reference is automatically generated from the function docstrings in the ocetrac package.
 Refer to the examples in the sidebar for reference on how to use the functions.

 Tracking